aditya-tanwar/acr-cleanup/README.md

 This script cleans up an Azure Container Registry (ACR) repository by deleting old images.
-It takes two inputs:
+It takes some inputs:

 - `az_service_principal`: The service principal name for the Azure account with access to the ACR registry.
 - `az_password`: The password for the service principal.